 Carole Pateman Gender and Politics Book Prize

 The Carole Pateman Book Prize is awarded biennially.
-It was awarded in 2017, and will next be offered in 2019.
+It was awarded in 2017, and is offered now again in 2019.

 This prize is for the best book published in the specified eligibility period on the topic of gender and politics, broadly defined.